galaxyproject/galaxy-hub/src/news/2018-10-galaxy-update/index.md

 New additions to the Galaxy Community.

+## GVL 4.4

+The [Genomics Virtual Lab (GVL) 4.4.0](https://www.gvl.org.au/) has been released.
+The GVL is a comprehensive data analysis workbench that comes as a complete package with a variety of pre-installed and configured software (Galaxy, RStudio, Jupyter) coupled with cloud compute infrastructure.
+This latest release includes an upgrade of Galaxy to version 18.05, allows overridable Galaxy Configuration, and has many tools updraged to their latest revision.

+See the [GVL 4.4.0 release](https://galaxyproject.org/news/2018-09-28-gvl-440/) note for more.

 ## CRAVAT-P

 [CRAVAT-P](https://jraysajulga.github.io/cravatp-galaxy-docker) is a proteomic extension of the Cancer-Related Analysis of VAriants Toolkit (CRAVAT) developed for the [Galaxy-P](http://galaxyp.org) bioinformatics platform.
 CRAVAT-P exists as a downstream analysis suite for peptide variants.
 Current support is tailored towards workflows that generate peptide sequences mapped to genomic locations.